frlof/HPC-ProgrammingWithOpenMP/README.md

 ## MPI

-All the files for this assignment is in the `MPI` folder.
+All the files for this assignment are in the `MPI` folder.

 ### Build